Family Law

 Post-Divorce Litigation

-We do note though, our goal is first, to avoid post-divorce litigation by making sure the settlement agreement is fair, within the parties abilities to meet the expectations, and written to avoid vagueness.
+We do note though, our goal is first to avoid post-divorce litigation by making sure the settlement agreement is fair, is within the parties' ability to meet the expectations, and is written to avoid vagueness.

 However, when post-divorce litigation is necessary, we work you to make sure your rights under the divorce agreement are upheld throughout this process.
 We work hard for our clients to enforce their rights and to make the necessary changes to the prior order.